oeghaneyan/tfc-project-mgmt/README.md

-# Manage TFC/TFE Projects with a TF Output of the Project ID
+# TFC/TFE Project Managment with a TF Output of the Project ID

 This repository documents an example workflow for managing TFC/TFE projects that has an output of the project ID.